ArtifexSoftware/aptest/README.rst

 Run remotely
 ^^^^^^^^^^^^

-Aptest can transparently rerun itself in remote locations:
+Aptest can transparently re-run itself in remote locations:

 * Remote machine (with ssh/rsync).
 * Github runner (push to unique(ish) branches and run a workflow).